 If you already have a friend or know someone looking to buy a treadmill, but can’t afford it, you can just give them yours for free.
-Similarly, you can give it to any other charity.
+Similarly, you can give it to any other charity, such as Sports Gifts, or a local community or senior center.
 Along with helping them pursue their fitness goals, treadmills also allow people to lead a healthy lifestyle and save them from many diseases like heart disease or obesity.

 A Local Gym

 If you happen to live in an area with an under-resourced gym and are looking to get rid of your treadmill, then you really cannot find a better option than this.
 We are sure the gym administration will be grateful as many people will get good use out of your used exercise equipment.
 By giving it to a local gym, you would know that it is properly maintained.
 You can even stop by and check it out yourself every once in a while.